brandontruggles/add-redux/README.md

 - `-p, --no-promise` - Skips adding [redux-promise-middleware](https://github.com/pburtchaell/redux-promise-middleware) to the project dependencies and boilerplate code.
 - `-e, --examples` - Adds a `redux_examples/` directory to the project root.
 This directory includes examples for integrating redux with different types of projects.
 - `-d, --ducks` - Adds a `ducks/` directory to the project root.
 This directory contains an example modular redux file (also known as a [duck](https://github.com/erikras/ducks-modular-redux)).
 Using this option will prevent the `actions/` and `reducers/` directories from being generated, since they are not needed by the [duck specification](https://github.com/erikras/ducks-modular-redux).
 - `-s, --src <directory>` - Specifies the source directory for the project.
 This is where the boilerplate code will reside.
 Defaults to the root project directory.
+The directory argument should be a relative path name from the root project directory.

 Examples
 ---